tejaswini972/MCW-Enterprise-ready-cloud/Whiteboard design session/WDS student guide - Enterprise-ready cloud.md

 1. Meet your table participants and trainer.

-2. Read all of the directions for steps 1-3 in the student guide.
+2. Read all the directions for steps 1-3 in the student guide.

 3. As a table team, review the following customer case study.